sqlsimon/ServerConfig/ServerConfig/README.md

 ###Setting up a new Application

 To configure an application follow the steps below:

+*   Do this